-She received her Computer Science PhD at University College London in January 2018, where she was advised by Nir Piterman.
+She completed her Computer Science PhD at University College London in 2017, where she was advised by Nir Piterman.
 Her work focused on the temporal verification, termination, and non-termination of infinite-state software systems.
 She has won a best paper award at CAV 2015, and a subsequent invitation to JACM, for her work on the first automated algorithm to verify CTL* verification for infinite-state systems.
 As a PhD student, she collaborated with Microsoft Research Cambridge to create and extend the T2 tool to support temporal property verification.

 She received a Bachelor of Science from Florida State University for degrees in both Computer Science and Philosophy, with a minor in Mathematics, and graduated with honors and highest distinction.